 Your relatives are a great resource of information and must not be overlooked.
 Not only do they have records of interest to you at their address, but they may have valuable memories and stories about your ancestors that are not recorded anywhere.

 Step 3 – Write What You Have So Far

 Writing your family history can help put your research into order.
 By writing you will be able to explore where to research for more interesting information about your ancestors.

 Step 4 – Concentrate On An Individual

-You will learn new things, new procedures, and new skills.
-Once you have researched one individual then you can take what you have learned and apply it to the next ancestor.
+You will learn new techniques, procedures, and skills as you research your ancestry.
+Once you have researched one individual then you can apply your new-found knowledge to the next ancestor in your family tree.